sulfierry/loki/README.md

 ## Acknowledgments
 Special thanks to all the contributors and researchers whose insights and feedback have been invaluable in shaping **Loki** into a pivotal resource for the scientific community.

+### Documentation

+Each script is well-documented with comments explaining the steps taken and the rationale behind each decision.
+For a deeper understanding, refer to the inline comments within each script.